Use the Splunk MINT App

 - Click Add New.

-- Enter a project name, then select individual apps to include.
-Each app that is listed corresponds to a different package name.
+- Optionally, select Select apps to display and select individual apps to include.
+(Each app that is listed corresponds to a different Splunk MINT Management Console API key.)

 All of your Splunk MINT projects are listed.